achudon/files-challenge/README.md

 files-challenge
 ===============

-Hey Staffan!
-How's it going?
-Thanks for correcting my hw :).
+Hi Staffan, how's it going?
 See you in 470!

 Assignments for INFO 343 at UW Seattle, Autumn 2014